12:58pm PT by Scott Feinberg

 An Academy spokesperson tells The Hollywood Reporter, "The Academy appreciates the concerns stated, and regrets that any aspect of the Oscar telecast was offensive.
 We are committed to doing our best to ensure that material in future shows be more culturally sensitive."

 On Tuesday afternoon, Takei spoke with THR about why he is so outraged and demands a formal apology from the Academy.
-(You can read a lightly edited transcript of his comments below.)
+(You can read a lightly edited transcript of his comments below.)be more culturally sensitive.""]

 I know that you are very proud of your Asian-American heritage, and that you just finished a run on Broadway in Allegiance, a show about a Japanese-American family that, like your own, was sent to an internment camp during World War II.
 What was your reaction to this year's Oscars?